Walter Rose (footballer)

-Walter Rose (5 November 1912 – 27 December 1989) was a German footballer and manager who played as a defender and made one appearance for the Germany national team.
+Walter Rose (5 November 1912 – 27 December 1989) was a German footballer who played as a defender and made one appearance for the Germany national team.

 Career

 Rose earned his first and only cap for the Germany national team on 29 August 1937 in a 1938 World Cup qualification match against Estonia.
 The home match, which took place in Königsberg, finished as a 4–1 win for Germany.

 Personal life

 Rose died on 27 December 1989 at the age of 77.
 His grandson, Marco Rose, was also a footballer and later a manager.